SAP-samples/teched2025-DT161/exercises/ex3/Ex3-CBC.md

 6. Check for rejected scenarios and warnings.
 >Business Context: Rejected scenarios can only be added via a support case, whereas scenarios with a warning can be added directly by acknowledging the warning message.
 You can download a list of the rejected scenarios and attach it to the support case.
 7. Choose *Confirm and Import*.
-8. Ask [Joule for Consultants:](https://sapit-crossfunctions-prod-ragdoll.eu10.sapdas.cloud.sap/joule) *Which scenarios can only be added during initial scoping in SAP Central Business Configuration?*
-9. Adapt your scope further by adding a group ledger scenario.
+8. Adapt your scope further by adding a group ledger scenario.
 To do so, search for IFRS and add the *Accounting and Financial Close – Group Ledger IFRS (1GA)* scenario to scope.
 >Note: Group ledger scenarios can only be added in the initial scoping.
-10. Open the *Selection Allowed* dropdown list and select *Initial Scoping Only*.
+9. Open the *Selection Allowed* dropdown list and select *Initial Scoping Only*.
 >Note: The scenarios displayed are only available for selection during the initial scoping and cannot be added later in scope extension.
 You can go ahead and select any of these scenarios in addition.
-11. Open the *Selection Allowed* dropdown list and select *All*.
+10. Open the *Selection Allowed* dropdown list and select *All*.
-12. Select *Germany* from the *Countries/Regions* filter and add a scenario just for Germany (for example, *Predictive Accounting for Sales Orders (2FD)*).
+11. Select *Germany* from the *Countries/Regions* filter and add a scenario just for Germany (for example, *Predictive Accounting for Sales Orders (2FD)*).
 >Note: Scenarios with a lock icon can only be added via a support case under component XX-S4C-OPR-SRV, whereas scenarios with a warning can be added directly by acknowledging the warning message.
-13. Select *All Countries/Regions* from the *Countries/Regions* filter to view the scope available for all countries again.
+12. Select *All Countries/Regions* from the *Countries/Regions* filter to view the scope available for all countries again.
-14. Choose *Select Countries/Regions*.
+13. Choose *Select Countries/Regions*.
-15. Choose *More Countries/Regions* to select a non-standard country in addition.
+14. Choose *More Countries/Regions* to select a non-standard country in addition.
 >Note: Non-standard countries (countries which do not have an SAP-delivered local version) can be implemented via the Configuration Localization Tool embedded within SAP Central Business Configuration.
-16. Choose a target country/region (for example, *Cook Islands*) and *Germany* as source country/region.
+15. Choose a target country/region (for example, *Cook Islands*) and *Germany* as source country/region.
 >Note: Germany is currently the only available source country/region.
-17. Choose *Create Target Country/Region* and confirm the caution note.
+16. Choose *Create Target Country/Region* and confirm the caution note.
 >Note: Non-standard countries can only be added if no countries/regions have been implemented so far (during the initial scoping).
 In case there are countries/regions already activated; the parallel line feature needs to be used to implement the non-standard country/region.
-18. Enter "localization" key word in the search bar.
+17. Enter "localization" key word in the search bar.
 Sceanrios 7VW and 7WP are shown.
 Add one of them to scope.
 >Business Context: Sceanrios *Bill of Exchange for Configuration Localization Tool (7VW)* and *Withholding Taxes for Configuration Localization Tool (7WP)* are new scenarios available only for non-standard countries and are based on source country Spain.
 They can be added in addition to your non-standard country.
 They serve the purpose to meet other localization requirements which go beyond the scope of source country Germany.
 They are optional and can be selected if the processes are required in the non-standard country you are implementing.
-19. Explore the scope of the non-standard country using *My Selected Scope*.
+18. Explore the scope of the non-standard country using *My Selected Scope*.
 >Note: Your selected scope is grouped by line of business.
 You can download it in pdf format, add comments, or filter it by country/region
 With this, you have completed the exercise.
 >Note: In a real implementation you would *Complete Activity* and then continue with the next activities which will appear in the list to move on in your implementation.
+You can practice scope completion in [Define Scope](https://education.hana.ondemand.com/education/pub/cbc/index.html?show=project!PR_4E5C20A1C2A9228F:uebung#TS_F1FF49E31A904BB69D0BB3B403C55C38) tutorial.

 **To learn more:**